-The efficacy of such design is studied in Section 4.2.

-Specifically, the cross features generated by the convolution of the item embedding map $\mathbf{E}_i$ and $l-th$ filter is denoted as:
+The efficacy of such a design is studied in Section 4.2.
+Specifically, the cross features generated by the convolution of the item embedding map $\mathbf{E}_i$ and $l-th$ filter are denoted as:

 where $*$ represents a convolution operator, $\mathbf{W}_i^l\in\mathbb{R}^{|\text{N}(i)| \times H}$ is a weight matrix and $\mathbf{b}_i^l$ is the corresponding bias.
-Besides, $\psi(\cdot)$ is a non-linear activation function, here we employ the rectified linear unit (ReLU) \cite{yin2020iav,yin2021virprenet,nair2010rectified}.
-Note that $|\text{N}(i)| \times H$ denotes the size of filter, aiming to cover all the rows (interacted items) of the embedding map.
+Besides, $\psi(\cdot)$ is a non-linear activation function, here we employ the rectified linear unit (ReLU) \cite{yin2021iav,yin2021virprenet,nair2010rectified}.
+Note that $|\text{N}(i)| \times H$ denotes the size of the filter, aiming to cover all the rows (interacted items) of the embedding map.
 We use multiple filters with varying widths such as \cite{kim2014convolutional} to extract features from both the local and global scale.

 where $\mathbf{c}_i$ represents the item internal interaction features.

 Above the CNN is a fully-connected MLP layer, it takes $\mathbf{c}_i$ as input and generates the user interaction vector.

 where the number of hidden layers is denoted by $L$, $\mathbf{W}_i^L$ represents the weight matrix, $\mathbf{b}_i^L$ is a bias vector, and $\psi_2$ means the activation function for MLP layers.
 The output of the last hidden layer $\mathbf{p}_u^L$ is then transformed to the user interaction vector $\mathbf{p}_u\prime$: